cloudfoundation-community/cloudfoundation.org/docs/maturity-model/service-ecosystem/managed-devops-toolchain.md

 Once cloud foundation customers have successfully provisioned a cloud tenant for their project (see [Tenant Provisioning](/maturity-model/tenant-management/tenant-provisioning.md)), the next challenge they face is how to deploy their workload.
 Embracing cloud native paradigms, most teams will want to leverage modern DevOps tools like a CI/CD pipeline with infrastructure as code deployments.
 Setting up these deployment pipelines quickly and securely can be a challenging and time consuming task.
 Offering popular DevOps tools as a “managed service” to your teams can accelerate cloud onboarding and improve your organization’s security posture.

-## What Is a Managed DevOps Toolchain?
+## What is a Managed DevOps toolchain?

 A managed DevOps toolchain is a service offered by the cloud foundation team which offers an easy and fast experience to getting access and working with cloud-native DevOps tooling in the context of a cloud project.
 There are a few core components to a DevOps toolchain.